-5.1 Consultations have been undertaken with a range of user/interest groups in the area.
+5.1 Consultation shave been undertaken with a range of user/interest groups in the area.
+The North Turton Parish Council has also been consulted.
 No objections have been received

 6.0 Conclusion

 6.1 In conclusion, the criteria of the legislation appear to have been met and the proposal has not attracted any objections during the pre-order consultation process.